jindrichmynarz/dissertation/parts/transformation.md

 Additionally, the tool provides conveniences including configurable retries of failed updates or the ability to restart transformations from a specified offset.

 While sparql-unlimited was used to automate parts of individual transformations, each transformation was launched manually.
-Virtuoso, the RDF store in which we executed the transformations, has an upredictable runtime, which may be due to unresolved previous transactions or generally faulty implementation.
+Virtuoso, the RDF store in which we executed the transformations, has an unpredictable runtime, which may be due to unresolved previous transactions or generally faulty implementation.
 Therefore, we started each transformation manually to allow to fine-tune the configuration for each run depending on the perceived response from Virtuoso.

 A good practice in ETL is to make checkpoints continuously during data processing.